 Cynthia Myers

-Cynthia Myers almost 6 years ago
+Cynthia Myers over 6 years ago

 Kudos for publishing a grammatically-correct article!
 Many technical blogs in this augmented reality category contain content with poorly- written sentences that serve to distract the reader (and irritate the stew out of technical writers).
 Just as importantly, your article wasn't too long or too short.
 Thank you so much for including AR (augmented reality) development concepts that we beginners really needed to know but hadn't discovered yet!
 Thank you!
 Well done.